mohamadacma/TeamInSynch/DesignDocument.md

 ##### Retrieving weather information using the Open-Meteo Weather Forecast API:

-* Accepts a request to the Open-Meteo Geocoding API with URL : https://geocoding-api.open-meteo.com/v1/search
+* Accepts a GET request to the Open-Meteo Geocoding API with URL : https://geocoding-api.open-meteo.com/v1/search
 * Parse the JSON response from the Geocoding API to extract the latitude and longitude coordinates of the city.
 * If the city is not found by the Open-Meteo Geocoding API, throw a CityNotFoundException.
 * Construct the API URL with the obtained coordinates and other query parameters like :